tislam35/322-Software-Engineering-Project/README.md

 ### Installation
 1. In your console or terminal, go to the directory you want to store this repository.
 2. Type `git clone https://github.com/tislam35/TeamMe.git` to clone this repository to that directory.
-3. Make sure to have PyQt5 library installed.
+3. Make sure to have PyQt5 library installed and can run Python.
 4. If not, run `pip install PyQt5` in console to install the library.

 ### Implementation

 1. In your console or terminal, go the TeamMe project directory.
 2. Type `cd gui_py_files`.
-3. Type `python browsing_home_page.py` to start TeamMe application.
+3. Type `python browsing_home_page.py` to launch TeamMe application.

 Note: we have created 3 different users for you to login and test the application.
 They are:
 1. SU --> Username: FSU, password: pass123